 Cons:

-• Magnets (in these binoculars housing) can be harmful to people, having pacemakers or ICD’s (implantable cardioverter-defibrillators).
+• Magnets can be harmful to people, who have pacemakers or ICDs (implantable cardioverter-defibrillators).
 Not recommended to use them.

 Barska 7-15x35 Level Zoom Binoculars